Best wireless plans for international travel 2026

 Reasons to avoid

-If you can afford it, T-Mobile's new Experience Beyond is pretty much the perfect wireless plan, giving consumers access to a bounty of generous benefits such as unlimited premium data, free streaming on Netflix (with ads) and Hulu, as well as free satellite service wherever it's available.
+If you can afford it, T-Mobile's new Experience Beyond is pretty much the perfect wireless plan, offering you access to a bounty of generous benefits like unlimited premium data, free streaming on Netflix (with ads) and Hulu, free satellite service wherever it's available, unlimited mobile hotspot usage (with 250GB high-speed data), and a whole lot more.

-The problem is that the Experience Beyond plan is quite expensive, costing over $100 per month for a single line, that too before factoring taxes and fees.
-Do the fancy benefits justify the price?
-That's between you and your bank account.
+The problem is that the Experience Beyond plan is quite expensive, costing over $100 per month for a single line, that too before factoring in taxes and fees, and a $35 device connection charge per line.
+Do all the fancy benefits justify the price?
+Well, that's between you and your bank account.

 Best for Latin America